kanehekili/VideoCut/README.md

 -v will use a virtual GL driver for the preview window. (videocut -v)

 ### Player included
-easyplay is a spinoff as a small easy to use media player.
+videoplay is a spinoff as a small easy to use media player.

 ### Settings
 The cog icon at the toolbar will open the settings dialog, providing the following settings:

 ![Screenshot](https://github.com/kanehekili/VideoCut/blob/master/Settings.png)

-* Reencode: Precice, frame exact cut.
+* Reencode: Precise, frame exact cut.
 This option might take hours.
 Default is off
 * VideoCut Muxer: Toggle between the internal Muxer or the ffmpeg command line.
 Default is on.
 * Audio Mute: Mute all audio streams and extract video only.
 Default is off (no mute)
 * Quick Search: Makes seeking faster, but only on I frames.
 The jog dial stays precise